See up to 5 Types of Whales from 4 Departure Locations!

 The resident orcas eat different types of fish, depending on the time of year.
-Their favorite food is Chinook salmon.
-But, their diet has been known to include all five types of salmon, as well as steelhead, halibut and lingcod.
-There are three different pods in the southern resident community: J, K, and L. The immediate family groups (mother and offspring) are referred it to as a subpod.
+Their favorite food is Chinook salmon, but their diet has been known to include all five types of salmon, as well as steelhead, halibut and lingcod.
+There are three different pods in the Southern Resident community: J, K, and L. The immediate family groups (mother and offspring) are referred it to as a subpod.
 Multiple subpods make up the larger pods.
 It's like traveling with all your extended family!
 Sometimes, more than one pod will hang out together.
 When this happens, it is called a superpod – and it may total more than 80 animals.
 The older whales are the keepers of the knowledge – from hunting techniques to their highly-complex language – that’s been passed down through generations.

 Orcas (both resident and transient) utilize echolocation, which is similar to sonar used in bat species, for “seeing” under the water.
 “Sound Pictures” are formed when the nasal passage of the orca produces a high-frequency, extremely fast series of clicks that are projected out from the melon and sent out into their environment. the sound vibrations that bounce back from objects are returned to the lower jaw which is then directed to the inner ear where an acoustical image is created.
-Orcas are able to perceived distance, speed, shape, texture and composition from these images which help them navigate and search for prey.
-It is so finite that they’re able to detect fishing line from 100 m away!
+Orcas are able to perceive distance, speed, shape, texture, and composition from these images which help them navigate and search for prey.
+It is so finite that they’re able to detect fishing line from 100 meters away!

 The early 1970s, Dr.Michael Bigg, a scientist with the Canadian Department of Fisheries and Oceans, began studying the orcas of the region, mainly to determine the population and its dynamics in light of orcas being captured for captivity.
 He developed a technique using photographs to ID individual whales.
 Currently, the Center for whale research conducts an annual census of the southern resident orcas.
 Located just behind the dorsal fin on each side of the whale is a white pigmented area called a saddle patch.
 The saddle patch is like a fingerprint.
 Unique encroachments of black and sometime scars within the patch make each one distinctive.
 Characteristics of the dorsal fin itself – such as scars, nicks and overall shape – are also helpful in identifying individual whales.

 Breaching is an acrobatic display that seems contagious.
 In order to propel their bodies (up to 11 tons) out of the water they have to reach speeds up to 23 mph!
 There are many thoughts to why orcas breach.
 Along with just being fun, researchers think breaching might help slough dead skin or maybe take care of an itch.
 Or, maybe the orcas just want to feel the effect of gravity.
-It may also serve as communication through body language and may be an effective way to move prey.
+It may also serve as communication through body language or be an effective way to move prey.

 A spy hop is just the orcas’ way of checking out what is going on at the surface!
-Raising their rostrum up through the water, at times past their pectoral fans, allows an elevated look at the world above the water.
+Raising their rostrum up through the water, at times past their pectoral flippers, allows an elevated look at the world above the water.
 This is one of the rare times that a whale engages in human watching!

 Even orcas need sleep!
-When sleeping, all members of the pod rest in one close grouping known as logging.
+When sleeping, members of the pod rest in one close grouping known as logging.
 The orcas move as if they are synchronized swimming while taking short, shallow dives.
 Because they are cognitive breathers, half of their brain remains awake while the other half sleeps.
 This “sleep swimming” activity typically lasts two to six hours and can take place day or night.

 Learn more about the area’s wildlife and scenery.

-The waters surrounding our five departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
+The waters surrounding our four departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
 Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds